Finite element hybridization of port-Hamiltonian systems: Algebraic realization of the weak formulation

 \paragraph{Exterior derivative} The expression of the exterior derivative is here specialized for the inner product.
 Given a form $\nu_{h, T}^{k+1} \in W_{h}^{k+1}(T)$ and $\mu_{h, T}^k \in {W}_{h}^{k}(T)$ ($k\le n-1$), the inner product of $\nu_{h, T}^{k+1}$ and $\d \mu_{h, T}^k$ is expressed by

-where $\mathbf{D}^{k}_T \in \mathbb{R}^{N_T^{k+1} \times N_T^{k}}$ is computed as $[\mathbf{D}^{k}_T]_{i}^j = \inprDom[T]{\phi_{i, T}^{k+1}}{\d\phi_{j, T}^{k}}.$
+where $\mathbf{D}^{k}_T \in \mathbb{R}^{N_T^{k+1} \times N_T^{k}}$ is computed as $[\mathbf{D}^{k}_T]_{ij} = \inprDom[T]{\phi_{i, T}^{k+1}}{\d\phi_{j, T}^{k}}.$

 \paragraph{Trace} For a discrete differential form of order $k \le n-1$ the trace operator is also defined.
 When the trace of a local form is considered the simplices that do not lie on the boundary can be discarded in the expansion.
-Denoting the boundary of the simplicial complex on the cell by $\Delta_j(\partial T) \subset \Delta_j(T)$, the trace of a discrete $k$-form $\mu_{h, T} \in {W}_{h}^k(T)$ reads
+The trace of a discrete $k$-form $\mu_{h, T} \in {W}_{h}^k(T)$ reads